 Had a heart attack in 2020.
 Prior to that, I was generally quite healthy.
 Start of 2020, I was getting pain in my chest, at first I thought it was just anxiety nothing to do with my heart.
 So I started to take anxiety medication prescribed by my GP.
 But it didn’t help the feeling in my chest so I went back to GP again and had a stress test done.
 They result came up as borderline positives and had a nuclear stress test and found that I had a blockage.
 I then realised what I have experienced was already considered as heart attack.
 Luckily, within a week of that news, I had two stents inserted into my right main artery.

 Yes, I was offered Cardiac Rehab following the procedure, started the program soon (maybe because I went through private insurance) but as it happened in the middle of 2020 (COVID Pandemic) lots of services shut down at the time.
 I started one and then stopped and started again.
 I think it was very helpful in helping me learn how to manage my heart disease and overall well-being after the procedure.
 One thing to note for the program, I think I was the youngest one there, most of them were in their 60s and above, however the Physio that ran the group program accommodated my level of fitness and made a program to suit me.

-How do you manage your heart condition now?
+How do you manage your heart health now?

 I am on several medications to manage my heart condition, pain, sleeping and anxiety, I think I am doing less exercise now than I supposed to.
 Other than the medications, I also think it is very important to have mental health support.
 I came across Heart Foundation ‘The Supporting Young Hearts’ program and joined since then.
 I found it has been really helpful as I was able to find peers that are in my age group (18 – 45 year olds) and share similar experiences, it is a great source of emotional support to me.
 I am now on its advisory group.
 There are Facebook groups, Podcasts and zoom events too that all members can join.